 You may be referred to a doctor who specializes in allergies.
 The doctor will: Ask about your symptomsTake your medical historyDo a physical exam

-Tests may include: Skin prick test—To look for a skin reaction when exposed to specific food particles.Blood test—To look for an antibody called immunoglobulin E (IgE), which is present when you are exposed something that gives you an allergic reaction.
+Tests may include: Skin prick test—To look for a skin reaction when exposed to peanut or other specific food particles.Blood test—To look for a specific antibody that is present when you are exposed something that gives you an allergic reaction.

 Talk with your doctor about the best treatment plan for you.
 Options include: